ThomasBittner1/KangarooDocumentation/docs/builder/jsonEditor.md

+---
+title: Maya Rig Builder - Kangaroo Builder
+description: Learn how to use Kangaroo Builder, a Maya rigging tool for creating character rigs.
+Includes body rig builder, face rig builder, pose editor, and a lot more.
+---

 The JSON Editor is a tool inside the builder that lets you edit complex attributes.
 By complex attributes we are talking about dictionaries or lists that can have other lists/dictionaries embedded - all defined as a single string value.